 If you are interested in tackling The Bible Challenge, or if our books are of interest to you, then please join us!
 Please contact email@example.com for more information.

-What We're Reading In our 2017 program year, we undertook a Lenten lectionary-based study using The Lord is My Shepherd, by Harold Kushner.
-And continuing in our spring session, we are reading the stimulating and challenging Knowing Jesus Through the Old Testament, by Christopher Wright.
+Earlier in our 2017 program year, we undertook a Lenten lectionary-based study using The Lord is My Shepherd, by Harold Kushner.
+And continuing in our spring session, read the stimulating and challenging Knowing Jesus Through the Old Testament, by Christopher Wright.

 In previous years, we have read:

 The Meaning of Jesus, by Marcus Borg and N.T.
 Wright (2016)

 The Trouble with Resurrection, by Bernard Brandon Scott (2016)

 The Gift of New Creation, by Thomas L. Ehrich (2016)

 The First Paul: Reclaiming the Radical Visionary Behind the Church's Conservative Icon, by Marcus Borg and John Dominic Crossan (2015)

 Paul Among the People, by Sarah Ruden (2015)